Scraper (kitchen): Bowl

 Bowl scrapers (also known as rubber feet) are, as the name suggests, used to remove material from mixing bowls.
 Often, a plate scraper is used for this purpose, particularly since the long handle allows it to be used to remove contents of bowls as well as jars, such as mayonnaise jars; however, for bowls, dedicated scrapers are available, lacking the handle, and consisting of a flat, flexible piece of plastic or silicone rubber sized for convenient holding with the palm and fingers, with a curved edge to match the curvature of the average bowl.
 The degree of curvature can vary from a slight curvature along one edge of a rectangle, to a complex shape composed of changing radii to adapt better to bowls of different sizes.
 Sometimes a hole is provided in one corner, to allow for hanging the utensil, as well as for placement of the thumb to allow for more secure grip.
-Prices vary from below one American dollar, to as much as $20 American.
+Prices vary from below one American dollar, to as much as US$20.

 The technique for use of either form of bowl scraper is essentially intuitive.